instancio/instancio/website/docs/user-guide.md

 For this reason, the origin does not support selector groups and primitive/wrapper selectors, such as `allInts()`.

-For example, `Assign.given(allStrings())` is acceptable for the following class definition because there is only one string that matches the selector:
+For example, `Assign.given(allStrings())` is acceptable for the following class because there is only one string that matches the selector:

 ```java
 class MyRecord(String string, Integer number) {}
 ```

-but not for the following class definitions, since `allStrings()` would match more than one string value:
+but not for the following classes because `allStrings()` would match more than one string value:

 ```java
 record MyRecord(String string1, String string2, Integer number) {}